-The small island at the end of the Florida Keys was discovered by Ponce de Leon around about 1513.
-It gained prominence (or would it be notoriety?) when it declared secession from the rest of the U.S. in 1982 and took on the aptly-chosen moniker of the Conch Republic.
+Ponce de Leon discovered the small island at the end of the Florida Keys around about 1513.
+It gained prominence (or would it be notoriety?) when it declared secession from the rest of the U.S. in 1982 and took on the aptly chosen moniker of the Conch Republic.

 This act of secession was in protest to a border patrol by the U.S. Government, which caused a 17-mile backup.
 Who knows what they were looking for (drugs, guns, aliens, Elvis …. ?).

-This unprecedented roadblock (within the actual United States) really made folks mad, as travelers apparently started canceling reservations and travel plans to visit the Florida Keys and Key West.
+This unprecedented roadblock (within the United States) made folks mad, as travelers started canceling reservations and travel plans to visit the Florida Keys and Key West.
 Hence, the Conch Republic was born as a sovereign state of mind.
 But, yes, it’s still part of the United States.

-Key West is world-famous for its tropical landscape, literary ties, historic seaport, the lively atmosphere of Duval Street, and an abundance of watersports and outdoor activities.
+Key West is world-famous for its tropical landscape, literary ties, historic seaport, the lively atmosphere of Duval Street, and abundant watersports and outdoor activities.
 The island and its southernmost point are popular among family, group, and LGBTQ+ travelers.

 Surrounded by the Atlantic Ocean’s coral reefs (the third largest barrier coral reef system in the world, by the way) and the Gulf of Mexico’s sparkling shades of sapphire, emerald, and aqua, Key West is approximately 159 miles southwest of Miami (the closest mainland city) and about 90 miles from Cuba (by water, of course).
-Visitors frequently take part in diving, snorkeling, fishing, paddleboarding, kayaking, and a ton of other water-related activities.
+Visitors frequently participate in diving, snorkeling, fishing, paddleboarding, kayaking, and many other water-related activities.

 Locals and travelers embrace the island’s eclectic and freewheeling history of pirates, bootleggers, and a wide array of creative former residents with names like Ernest Hemingway, Tennessee Williams, and Jimmy Buffett.
-Life is just a little different in Key West –and that’s exactly why we like it!
+Life is slightly different in Key West –and that’s exactly why we like it!